RebootJeff/rebootjeff.github.io/source/_posts/2015-04-19-how-to-talk-while-coding-and-whiteboarding.markdown

 // Challenge (aka Prompt) - Write a function that determines the average number of
 // retweets for a given user after a given cut off date.

-// Phase 1 - Psuedocode
+// Phase 0 - Psuedocode (optional)
-function processTweets(username, cutOffDate) {
+function getRetweetAverage(username, cutOffDate) {
   /**
    * 1. Fetch tweets via Twiter API
    * 2. Filter tweets based on date